Dolly Dimples (Utah)

 Dolly Dimples was a 1909 publicity stunt in Salt Lake City by the (since defunct) Salt Lake Herald-Republican newspaper, involving a pretty girl in a new automobile, in this case an American Traveler.
 A $500 reward (roughly $25,000 in 2008 dollars) was offered for the "capture" of Miss Dolly Dimples.
-Miss Dimples was played by Mrs. Mary Ellen Curry née Goodman.
-No record is available of the outcome of the contest.
+Miss Dimples was played by a woman identified as Jennie Curry.
+The contest was eventually accused of being rigged, and Jennie Curry, L. V. Curry, and F. K. Ricker were arrested and returned to Utah on a charge of conspiracy to defraud.
+They were tried and found not guilty on a technicality.